Help your baby sleep better

 Babies are born with the Moro (startle) reflex which when activated, gives them a sense of free fall and at times, could startle them.
 Swaddling your baby also helps with the “fourth trimester” by helping them transition to life outside the womb.
 They’ve spent so long in there swaddled up, no longer being in the womb is a big adjustment.
 You can opt for a zip-up swaddle with arms up or arms down, or wrap your baby with a standard swaddle.
 Once your newborn moves on from needing to be swaddled, you can upgrade to a sleeping bag or sleep suit!

 A lot of parents find bathing their babies before bedtime helps to settle them.
 It also creates a sense of routine - your baby will start to associate bath time with bedtime.
 They’ll come to realise that when they’re having a bath, bedtime is next.
 Plus - this ensures that they’re going to bed clean and fresh.
 You could also use baby safe “sleep time” oils in the bath water, this usually smells like lavender which helps with sleep.

 - Freshen up

 Be sure to put your baby to sleep with a clean and dry nappy, dress them to suit the temperature in the room and clean bedding.
 If your baby has a dirty or wet nappy, is too hot or too cold, or can smell spit up or spilt milk on their bedding, they will most like not go to sleep well.

 - Safe space

-Always make sure to put your baby to sleep on their backs on a firm mattress, with nothing in the cot or bassinet, no excessive bedding, face uncovered and at the end of the bed.
+Always make sure to put your baby to sleep on their back on a firm mattress, with nothing in the cot or bassinet, no excessive bedding, and face uncovered and at the end of the bed.